alexrenz/AdaPM/bindings/README.md

 `DEPS_PATH=$(pwd)/deps_bindings`).
 If you compile the dependencies to another path than `deps_bindings` you have to modify [setup.py](setup.py).

+Make sure that you install PyTorch **before** you run the installation of AdaPS (below).
+Otherwise, the ABI read-out will not work (and instead just use the default ABI).

 ```bash
 make clean
 make ps KEY_TYPE=int64_t CXX11_ABI=$(python bindings/lookup_torch_abi.py) DEPS_PATH=$(pwd)/deps_bindings